-Review and comment to any proposed changes to the ERCOT binding documents needed to meet the requirements of NERC TPL-007-2.
+Review and comment to any proposed changes to the ERCOT binding documents needed to meet the requirements of NERC TPL-007-4.

-Update individual and joint responsibilities of ERCOT, Transmission Planners, and Resource Entities for maintaining models, performing the studies needed to complete benchmark and supplemental GMD Vulnerability Assessments, and implementing process(es) to obtain GMD measurement data for the ERCOT Region in compliance with R1.
+Update individual and joint responsibilities of ERCOT, Transmission Planners, TSPs and Resource Entities for maintaining models, performing the studies needed to complete benchmark and supplemental GMD Vulnerability Assessments, and implementing process(es) to obtain GMD measurement data for the ERCOT Region in compliance with R1.

+Update the GIC System models and establish the frequency of updating the models.

+Communicate information related to updates to the GIC system models during model builds via the PGDTF listserv(s).

-Update the GIC System models and establish the frequency of updating the models.Identify the appropriate sources for the required data and tools to perform GMD Vulnerability Assessments through research and participation in the NERC GMDTF and technical conferences.
+Identify the appropriate sources for the required data and tools to perform GMD Vulnerability Assessments through research and participation in the NERC GMDTF and technical conferences.

-Develop the acceptable steady state voltage performance criteria for the ERCOT System during the benchmark and supplemental GMD Events as described in Attachment 1 of the TPL-007-2 standard.
+Develop the acceptable steady state voltage performance criteria for the ERCOT System during the benchmark and supplemental GMD Events as described in Attachment 1 of the TPL-007-4 standard.

-Develop guidelines for Corrective Action Plan alternatives to meet the performance requirements of TPL-007-2, aligned with the industry’s knowledge and experience with GMD, which includes but not limited to the following:
+Develop guidelines for CAP alternatives to meet the performance requirements of TPL-007-4, aligned with the industry’s knowledge and experience with GMD, which includes but not limited to the following:

 Operating Procedures